Jo woke up, his eyes bleary and his head pounded from the night before.

 Ben hadn’t but tried to cover his flustered expression.
 The doctor smiled at him reassuringly.

 “It is a simple process.
-I make a small incision just near the base of your neck and insert a chip which monitors your body and generates tiny signals through your nerves.
+I make a small incision just near the base of your neck and insert a chip that monitors your body and generates tiny signals through your nerves.
 Those signals then encourage you to become more active via the schedule in the app.
 If you don’t get on with it, come back and we will remove it for you straight away, no questions asked.”

 Dr. Harding picked up what looked like a consent form and handed it to Jo who looked at his watch.
 Damn, he was going to be late back to work if he didn’t hurry up!
 Signing on the dotted line, Jo placed the papers on the table.
 This had better be worth it, he thought.